 It reminds me of my first call to the PC Help Desk - so many things that I did not know or understand.
 Does Microsoft really want us to feel like that again?
 More importantly, do you want your users to feel that way about the new implementation?
 Or looking at it from a different point of view, can your Service Desk meet the support demands of a workforce full of newbies?
 If not, you had better prepare for some enterprise-wide training.

-In her excellent 2006 overview of end-user training, Plan your end-user training strategy before software roll-out, Deb Shinder presents the 5 keys to a successful implementation.
+In her excellent 2006 overview of end-user training, Plan your end-user experience training strategy before software roll-out, Deb Shinder presents the 5 keys to a successful implementation.

 1. Setting training goals Your first objective in providing software training for end-users is minimizing any productivity losses associated with the software transition.
 This means you have to, as quickly as possible, get them up to the skill level required to do their jobs at least as quickly and accurately as they were doing with the old software